Skip to content

 What the animation shows

-• Bottom panel: total BTC bought advantage versus uniform DCA (%) to date, with positive/negative area fill.
+• A single cumulative BTC advantage versus uniform DCA panel (%) over time, with positive/negative area fill.

-• Overlay counters: current excess percentile, total BTC vs uniform (%), and win-rate-to-date.
+• Overlay counters for current excess percentile and win-rate-to-date.

 Window modes